-Plants, equipment and technology for the separation of uranium isotopes have, in many instances, a close relationship to plants, equipment and technology for the separation of stable isotopes.
-In particular cases, the controls under Section 5 also apply to plants and equipment that are intended for the separation of stable isotopes.
-These controls of plants and equipment for the separation of stable isotopes are complimentary to controls on plants and equipment especially designed or prepared for the processing, use or production of special fissionable material covered by the Trigger List.
-These complementary Section 5 controls for stable isotope uses do not apply to the electromagnetic isotope separation process, which is addressed under Part 2 of the Guidelines.
+Plants, equipment and technology for the separation of uranium isotopes have, in many instances, a close relationship to plants, equipment and technology for isotope separation of "other elements".
+In particular cases, the controls under Section 5 also apply to plants and equipment that are intended for isotope separation of "other elements".
+These controls of plants and equipment for isotope separation of "other elements" are complementary to controls on plants and equipment especially designed or prepared for the processing, use or production of special fissionable material covered by the Trigger List.
+These complementary Section 5 controls for uses involving "other elements" do not apply to the electromagnetic isotope separation process, which is addressed under Part 2 of the Guidelines.

-Processes for which the controls in Section 5 equally apply whether the intended use is uranium isotope separation or stable isotope separation are: gas centrifuge, gaseous diffusion, the plasma separation process, and acrodynamic processes.
+Processes for which the controls in Section 5 equally apply whether the intended use is uranium isotope separation or isotope separation of "other elements" are: gas centrifuge, gaseous diffusion, the plasma separation process, and aerodynamic processes.

-For some processes, the relationship to uranium isotope separation depends on the element (stable isotope) being separated.
-These processes are: laser-based processes (e.g. molecular laser isotope separation and atomic vapor laser isotope separation), chemical exchange, and ion exchange.
-Suppliers must therefore evaluate these processes on a case-by-case basis to apply Section 5 controls for stable isotope uses accordingly.
+For some processes, the relationship to uranium isotope separation depends on the element being separated.
+These processes are: laser-based processes (e.g., molecular laser isotope separation and atomic vapour laser isotope separation), chemical exchange, and ion exchange.
+Suppliers must therefore evaluate these processes on a case-by-case basis to apply Section 5 controls for uses involving "other elements" accordingly.